danishMansuri488/SOC-Attack-Simulation-Detection-Lab-Splunk-Active-Directory-/Queries/spl_queries.md

 ---

-# 12. Privileged Group Change Alert
+### 12. Privileged Group Change Alert

-### Objective
-Generate an alert when a user is added to a privileged group.
+**Purpose:** Trigger an alert when a user is added to a privileged group.

 ```spl
 index=main EventCode=4728
 ```

+---

+## Summary

+These SPL queries were developed to support real-time monitoring, dashboard visualization, and automated threat detection within the SOC Attack Simulation & Detection Lab.
+They enable SOC analysts to identify authentication events, account management activities, and suspicious behavior efficiently using Splunk Enterprise.